 At first I attributed the heavy feeling I carried around to inactivity.
 After all, exercise releases feel-good neurotransmitters, combats stress, and can even transform the way your brain takes in the world around you.
 But my problem wasn’t just about fitness.
 It was about spending each work day counting down to the weekend, when I’d finally have time for the activities I felt excited about.
 It was as if I had sliced away a part of my soul and set it aside.

-My problem wasn’t just about fitness.
-It was about spending each work day counting down to the weekend.
 A funny thing happens when a job is the only thing you put your energy into: It becomes the only thing you have.
 I tried doing little things to bring my old feelings of lightness and joy back—a Groupon to a dance class, a night out with friends.
 But it wasn’t until I was laid off that I was able to regain some clarity about my emotions.

 While applying for jobs online, I typed “figure skating instructor” into Craigslist—simply out of curiosity.
 I wound up with a seasonal position teaching kids at the same rink where I’d grown up skating.